Connect with us

 Kentucky found its shooting stroke on this night, with several players connecting from behind the arc.
 The Cats hit 10 of 24 from long range (41.7 percent), with five different players connecting on at least one three-point shot.

-The guard play for Kentucky was solid all night. head coach John Calipari noted that he thought his team shot the ball well, but it was another aspect of the guard play that he was impressed with on this evening.
+The guard play for Kentucky was solid all night.
+UK head coach John Calipari noted that he thought his team shot the ball well, but it was another aspect of the guard play that he was impressed with on this evening.

 CJ Frederick led the Cats with 17 points, hitting three of seven from behind the arc in the game.
 Fredrick also had four steals, three assists and two rebounds for Kentucky.
 He knows that the floor opens up when he and his teammates make shots.